- Project Permitting & Fees

 - Complete and submit the Habitat Plan Fees and Conditions Worksheet, including verification of land cover on the project site, to the planning or building office for review and confirmation.

 - Receive determination of applicable fee rates and conditions from the planning or building office.

-- Prepare and submit the Habitat Plan Application Package with the grading and/or building permit application to the planning or building office.
+- Prepare and submit the Habitat Plan Application Package with all supporting materials.
+Habitat Plan Applications are submitted online by clicking "submit" at the bottom of the form.
+Upon submission, they will be routed to the appropriate planning or building office.

 - Pay Habitat Plan fees, agree to conditions of approval, and obtain permits.

 The Co-Permittees have been issued permits for take of covered species under the Habitat Plan.
 For projects conducted by a Co-Permittee, the Co-Permittee is responsible for assuring that the project conforms to the requirements of the Habitat Plan, following the process for utilizing take authorization described in Chapter 6, Section 6.7.1 Evaluation Process for Permittee Projects.
 View materials here.

 The Participating Special Entity will submit a complete application for the proposed activity directly to the Habitat Agency with copies to the local jurisdiction in which the project occurs, and the Wildlife Agencies.
 This application will contain the following components.

 - A detailed description of and rationale for the activity proposed for coverage under the Habitat Plan.